Understanding Provident Fund Contributions and Salary Slip Provision

 fc.vadodara@nidrahotels.com

-As Mr. Saswata has rightly said, since you have not applied and is not legally bound for PF deduction why you want it to be showed in Salary Slip and creating confusion to the employees, if by any chance any employee leaves the company before your registration, and your showing the PF contribution will invite troubles only.
-Rest is your choice
+As Mr. Saswata has rightly said, since you have not applied and are not legally bound for PF deduction, why do you want it to be shown in the Salary Slip and create confusion for the employees?
+If by any chance an employee leaves the company before your registration, showing the PF contribution will only invite troubles.
+The rest is your choice.

 HR Hiral Mehta